 Their app is available on the Amazon Fire TV Stick and is a very user-friendly and well-designed one too.
 They also have a long and proven track record of unblocking geo-restricted content in countries around the world, even those with complicated online freedom issues such as China.

 Their speeds are superb, no matter which server you choose and their security is also top notch too.
 Their entire network is SSL secured with 256-bit encryption which is as good as it gets right now.
 Privacy-wise they are also unsurpassed with their headquarters in the British Virgin Islands meaning they are not required to retain any user data.
 And they don’t.

-Crucial to Amazon Fire TV Stick users will be the number of countries in which servers are available and with more than 1,500 servers available in total across 94 countries, ExpressVPN tick that box too.
+Crucial to Amazon Fire TV Stick users will be the number of countries in which servers are available and with more than 3,000+ servers in 94 countries worldwide, ExpressVPN tick that box too.

 On privacy, being headquartered in the US means there will always be some question marks so long as President Trump maintains his negative stance on online privacy, but for the moment, there is no specific law to make them hand over user information and no indication to suggest they do collect it.

-They also offer a huge Server selection with in excess of 750 servers in more than 60 countries available.
+They also offer a huge Server selection with in excess of 1,300 servers in over 60 countries.
 All of which makes IPVanish a very serious contender and one worth real consideration by all Amazon Fire TV Stick users.